PSHE

 SCARF

-In October we were visited by Jess from SCARF who delivered mental wellbeing workshops to every class.
-The children learnt about bouncing back when they are struggling to learn a new skill, ways to cope with different feelings, gratitude, acceptance, aspirations and confidence building.
+In October we were visited by Rachel from SCARF who delivered workshops to every class.
+The children learnt about how to take care of their bodies, feelings, friendship and making decisions.

 Black History Month